KDAB/cxx-qt/book/src/qobject/qobject_struct.md

 ### `base` attribute
 Use the `base` attribute to specify a C++ class that the C++ QObject will inherit from.
-The base class must be a QObject!
+The base class must inherit from QObject (directly or indirectly).

 ``` rust,ignore,noplayground
 {{#include ../../../examples/qml_features/rust/src/custom_base_class.rs:book_qobject_base}}